-- 1. Disorderly conduct, including any behavior that obstructs or disrupts the regular or normal functions of the College or surrounding community, breaches the peace or violates the rights of others. - 2.
-Furnishing false information to any college official, faculty or staff member; - 3.
-Forgery, alteration, or misuse of any college document, record, or instrument of identification; - 4.
-Tampering with the election process or financial management of any college recognized student organization; - 5.
-Disruption or obstruction of any authorized college activity or of any authorized noncollege activity; or unauthorized occupancy of any college facility;

-- 6. Failure to comply with directions of college officials, campus security personnel, or public law enforcement officers acting in performance of their duties, including failure to identify oneself to these persons when requested to do so; - 7.
-Participation in a campus demonstration that disrupts the normal operations of the institution and/or infringes on the rights of other members of the college community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; - 8.
-Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on college premises or at functions sponsored by or participated in by the colleges. - 9.
+- 1. Furnishing false information to any college official, faculty or staff member; - 2.
+Forgery, alteration, or misuse of any college document, record, or instrument of identification; - 3.
+Tampering with the election process or financial management of any college recognized student organization; - 4.
+Disruption or obstruction of any authorized college activity or of any authorized non-college activity; or unauthorized occupancy of any college facility; - 5.
+Failure to comply with directions of college officials, campus security personnel, or public law enforcement officers acting in performance of their duties, including failure to identify oneself to these persons when requested to do so: - 6.
+Participation in a campus demonstration that disrupts the normal operations of the institution and/or infringes on the rights of other members of the college community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; - 7.
+Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on college premises or at functions sponsored by or participated in by the colleges. - 8.
 Abuse of the Judicial System, including but not limited to: - a.
 Failure to obey the summons of a judicial body or judicial committee; - b.
 Falsification, distortion, or misrepresentation of information before a judicial body or judicial committee; - c.
 Disruption or interference with the orderly conduct of a judicial proceeding; - d.
-Attempting to discourage an individual's proper participation in or use of the judicial system; - e.
+Attempting to discourage an individual's proper participation in or use of the judicial system;

+- e.
 Attempting to influence the impartiality of a member of a judicial body or judicial committee through threat, intimidation, or bribery prior to and/or during the course of the judicial proceeding; - f.
 Failure to comply with the sanction(s) imposed under the Student Code of Conduct; - g.
 Influencing or attempting to influence another person to commit an abuse of the judicial system; - h.
-Aiding or abetting in the violation of the Student Code of Conduct. - 10.
+Aiding or abetting in the violation of the Student Code of Conduct. - 9.
 Disruptive student behavior in a classroom or other learning environment (to include both on and off campus locations), which disrupts the educational process as defined by the instructor.
 Disruptive student behavior also includes engaging in threatening, intimidating, or other inappropriate behavior toward the instructor or classmates outside of class.